 So if technicians are helping create the plans, and dentists aren’t receiving sufficient orthodontic training and support, how can every patient be assured of a great outcome?

 You can’t automate away clinical expertise

 Clinical experience and a thorough understanding of patients is essential in creating a safe and effective clear aligner plan.
 Orthodontics is a speciality for a reason and involves skill, experience and an understanding of the fundamentals of tooth movement.

 A great example is SmileDirectClub, which Invisalign previously part-owned - and provided planning and manufacturing technology for.
-This partnership led to disastrous results for patients, showing the limitations of relying on “AI”, rather than clinical expertise.
+This partnership led to disastrous results for patients, showing that you can't automate clinical experience and knowledge (yet!).